-One that my family has been enjoying the Edmonds area (my great grandmother owned a laundromat there when it was just a tiny town) and we have enjoyed the beaches and parks (and really the entire Edmonds downtown area).
-You could make it an overnight trip, but booking one of the local spots through something like AirBnb, but it is a really easy day trip if you live in driving distance.
+For years my family has been enjoying the Edmonds area (my great grandmother owned a laundromat there when it was just a tiny town) and we have enjoyed the beaches and parks (and really the entire Edmonds downtown area) ever since.
+You can make it an overnight trip, by booking one of the local spots through something like AirBnb, but it is a really easy day trip if you live in driving distance.
 We have always found parking to be easy, the pace nice and relaxed, tons of natural beauty, as well as many shops and restaurants to occupy your time.
 We have lots more details on why we love to visit Edmonds for a great family day trip here.

-Also, be sure to check out our Park Reviews page here for inspiration on what parks you can visit in the NW, and get some more detailed info when planning a day of frugal park fun for your family.
+Also, be sure to check out our Park Reviews page here for inspiration on what parks you can visit in the NW, or our travel page here for ideas on budget friendly getaways for the family in the Northwest!

 The Marina in Edmonds

 We make multiple trips out to the Edmonds area and enjoy time at the beaches and parks each summer.
-It is so beautiful, and there is a full days worth of activities, so its worth it even if you have to travel a bit (and you could even hop the ferry over to downtown Kingston too).
+It is so beautiful, and there is a full days worth of activities, so its worth it even if you have to travel a bit (and you could even hop the ferry over to downtown Kingston and beyond too).
 There are two beaches, parks, marina, board walk, restaurants, shops and a small downtown area with a historic theater to boot!
 One of my favorite things is that its a walking city, so you can park the car and walk for the day if you like.

 Art Sculpture along the waterfront walk

 Edmonds has a number of parks to enjoy.
-There is a park uptown called the Edmonds City Park, and is located off Third Ave.
+There is a large (and fun) park uptown called the Edmonds City Park, and is located off Third Ave.
 S. between Howell St. and Pine St. This is the bigger park, if your looking for primarily park fun (it also includes a spray park).
 It is my kids favorite park in the area.
 I walk to this park with my kids (but I love to walk, and we have a home base to rest at in Edmonds, as we have family that lives there).
 It is a long walk from the downtown Edmonds area though, so you may want to drive, especially if you have little ones with you.
 You can also find a list of other parks in the area if you want to explore some of those.

-My kids favorite is the Marina beach and park my kids love to play at is the Marina Beach, mainly because its on the beach (and they spend most of their time playing on the beach or in the water.
-It has sand, a playground and lots of kids swimming in the Puget Sound so it can work for all ages.
+My kids favorite is the Marina beach and park.
+It is a short walk from the central downtown area (and the walk is paved and beachfront, so worth making just to enjoy the walk). and has sand, a playground and lots of kids swimming in the Puget Sound – so it can work for all ages.
 Because its the Sound, swimming is best suited for those that can swim well but little ones can play on the shore line.

 You can park at this beach, or park in downtown Edmonds and walk over (its a bit of a walk, but we love it).
 We often stop and watch boats being launched, smell flowers, get ice cream and more on our walk over!
 If you are walking you get to cross this fun bridge over the marina to enter the park!